Cornelius Vermuyden: The Fens

 Before this time, Vermuyden's activities are not clear; there is some inconclusive evidence that one of his nephews may have acted as a colonel of horse in the parliamentary army, alongside Oliver Cromwell in the Eastern Association army.
 But with the beginning of the second phase of Bedford-led construction, Vermuyden was again appointed as the director of the works in January 1649/50.

 This second phase included continuing the work of both the first and the King's (1.5 phase).
 In addition, he dredged the New Bedford River (with a large area of wash between it and the Bedford River) and the Forty Foot Drain.
 He established Denver Sluice to stop tides and flood water from depositing silt into the Great Ouse to the east of Ely.
 The work did not include his projected "cutoff channel," which was designed to take flood water from the southern rivers, the Wissey, Little Ouse and Lark, away from Denver.
 As a result, the area suffered continued flooding, which was not controlled until a project of the early 1960s.
 Due to the high cost of labour, and the continuing unpopularity of the project among the local inhabitants, the government provided Vermuyden with Scottish and Dutch prisoners of war (after the Battle of Dunbar in 1650) and the start of the war with the Dutch respectively) as labourers in this phase of construction.

 Vermuyden's relationship with the other adventurers was never easy and, by 1655, they had parted company altogether.
 Several other of his initiatives failed, including a proposal for a treaty between England and the States-General of the Netherlands which he made to Cromwell.
 In addition, Vermuyden was unable to gain support to drain his areas of Sedgemoor and Malvern Chase.

 Personal life

 Vermuyden married Katherine Lapps on 16 November, 1623, at St Mary's, Rotherhithe.
 One son, Cornelius Vermuyden Jr., became an Original Fellow of the Royal Society in 1663.
 He had a total of nine children with Katherine, including Charles, Deborah, Elizabeth, and John.
 His second wife was Dionysia Stonhouse.

 Vermuyden lived in Maiden Lane, Covent Garden in 1647 and had a home in Kelfield, North Lincolnshire.

-Vermuyden died on 11 October 1677 in London.
+Vermuyden had moved to Westminster by 1657, and died on 11 October 1677.
+He was buried at St Margaret's Church, Westminster four days later.